Matt Skiba: Side projects and solo

 In January 2012, Skiba released an EP along with former Angels and Airwaves and The Offspring drummer Atom Willard under the moniker The Hell.
 The Hell's debut EP is entitled Sauve Les Requins.

 Skiba's second full-length solo album, Babylon, was released on May 8, 2012.
-The album features Skiba leading a band called Matt Skiba and the Sekrets; the backing band includes AFI bassist Hunter Burgan, and former touring drummer for My Chemical Romance Jarrod Alexander.
+The album features Skiba leading a band called Matt Skiba and the Sekrets; the backing band includes AFI bassist Hunter Burgan, and My Chemical Romance's touring drummer Jarrod Alexander.
 "Voices" impacted radio on May 1, 2012.

 In early 2013, Matt Skiba encouraged Mike Park of Asian Man Records to release The Smith Street Band's first two albums in America.
 Skiba had met the band's guitarist Lee Hartney and fallen in love with his personality and tones.
 Blink 182 and The Smith Street Band played together in 2017 at Hurricane Festival in Germany.

 Skiba confirms his current work on a solo record, a screenplay, and a children's punk record featuring Mark Hoppus.

 In March 2015, Skiba and the Sekrets' second album, Kutz, was announced for a release date of June 1.

 In May 2023, Skiba released new music with a band called Lektron, returning to Asian Man Records.

+Skiba was an "early collaborator" with the band Unborn Ghost, which released an album in 2023.